UndeRus/ytt/docs/COMPARISON.md

 ## Overview

-The Rust implementation is **moderately close** to the Python version, but there are several important differences in approach and robustness.
+The Rust implementation closely matches the Python version, using the same core algorithm and API approach.

 ## Key Similarities ✅